 Our 3MT is specially designed to feature the work of UI humanities graduate students.
 The 3MT event challenges graduate students to articulate their complex research clearly and concisely to non-specialist audiences in three minutes or fewer.
 The presented research can be a student’s thesis or PhD work, research related to an internship or other outside project, or research pertaining to a specific class.
 The only requirement is that it is the student’s research and that it has a humanities focus.The winner will receive $250 and directly advance to the campus-wide 3MT final on October 19, 2020.
 Obermann Humanities 3MT participants may or may not choose to participate in the campus-wide 3MT contest.
 The winner of the Obermann Humanities 3MT, however, will advance to and be required to participate in the UI finals.

 The first 15 people to register for the Obermann Humanities 3MT will be accepted and notified.
-We will also maintain a waiting list.
-REGISTER NOW!
+We will also maintain a waiting list. *Registration for this event has closed.*

 Rules and Judging Criteria

 The Obermann Humanities 3MT will be using the same rules and judging criteria as the campus-wide 3MT hosted by the UI Graduate College:

 - Presentations are limited to 3 minutes.
 Competitors exceeding 3 minutes are disqualified.